luckyos-code/luckyos-code.github.io/_pages/about.md

 On this website, I want to summarize my works and experiences.
 Also see my database group <a href="https://dbs.uni-leipzig.de/en/person/lucas_lange" target="_blank">page</a>.

-For inqueries or questions please contact me using the given addresses or one of the linked platforms at the top.
+For inqueries please contact me using the given addresses or one of the linked platforms at the top.